Gerhard Rose: Prison and campaign for clemency

-On 31 January 1951, Rose's lie sentence was reduced to fifteen years in prison by the American High Commissioner John J. McCloy.
-On 3 June 1953, Rose was the last of the prisoners in the doctors' trial to be dismissed from Landsberg prison.
+On 31 January 1951, Rose's life sentence was reduced to fifteen years in prison by the American High Commissioner John J. McCloy.
+On 3 June 1955, Rose was the last of the prisoners in the doctors' trial to be dismissed from Landsberg Prison.

-Rose's detention was accompanied by various efforts to his early release by his wife and Ernst Georg Nauck, director of the Hamburger Bernhard Nocht Institute.
-On September 29, 1950 the Free Association of German Hygienists and Microbiologists contacted John J. McCloy with a request for Rose's release.
-They argued that, given his large professional experience and previous performance, "[Rose] will give science and humanity many valuable benefits when used as a last, after more five and a half years [in] prison."
+Rose's detention was accompanied by various efforts for his early release by his wife and Ernst Georg Nauck, director of the Hamburger Bernhard Nocht Institute.
+On 29 September 1950, the Free Association of German Hygienists and Microbiologists contacted John J. McCloy with a request for Rose's release.
+They argued that, given his large professional experience and previous performance, "[Rose] will give science and humanity many valuable benefits when used [...], after more five and a half years [in] prison."
 In the weekly Hamburg newspaper Die Zeit, an article was published with the heading Zu Unrecht in Landsberg.
 Ein Wort für den Forscher und Arzt Gerhard Rose. ("Wrongly in Landsberg.
 A word for the doctor and researcher Gerhard Rose.")
 The article was written by Josef Müller-Marein.

 A clemency petition from 2 November 1953 demanded Rose's freedom.
 Those who wrote the petition argued that the men who had the highest authority over the typhus experiments had not been held accountable; in fact, they were being transferred to the US government service.